-A student who may have problems learning may not be found eligible for special education services because she does not fit into one of the special education eligibility categories and/or because her learning problems are not severe enough to qualify her for special education.
-A student, however, may be eligible for special services and program modifications under a federal antidiscrimination law designed to reasonably accommodate her condition so that her needs are met as adequately as the needs of non-disabled students.
-The law is commonly known as Section 504 of the Rehabilitation Act of 1973.
-[29 U.S.C.
-Sec.
-794 (implementing regulations at 34 C.F.R.
-Secs.
-104.1 and following).]
+A student who may have problems learning may not be found eligible for special education services because they do not fit into one of the special education eligibility categories and/or because their learning problems are not severe enough to qualify them for special education.
+A student, however, may be eligible for special services and program modifications under a federal antidiscrimination law designed to reasonably accommodate their condition so that their needs are met as adequately as the needs of non-disabled students.
+The law is commonly known as Section 504 of the Rehabilitation Act of 1973.[1]
 See Chapter 16, Information on Section 504 and Disability-Based Discrimination.

 Section 504 eligibility is not based on a categorical analysis of disabilities.
 Rather, Section 504 protections are available to students who can be regarded as “disabled” in a functional sense.
 These students must: